adirai7818/Care4Her/CONTRIBUTING.md

-Contributing Guidelines for Mother Care
+Contributing Guidelines for Care4Her
 ====================================

-Thank you for considering contributing to Mother Care!
+Thank you for considering contributing to Care4Her!
 We appreciate your interest and support.
 Please take a moment to review these guidelines to ensure a smooth collaboration and a high-quality project.

 Types of Contributions
 ----------------------
 There are several ways you can contribute to the project:

-1. **Bug Reports**: If you encounter any bugs or issues while using Mother Care, please submit a detailed bug report with steps to reproduce the problem.
+1. **Bug Reports**: If you encounter any bugs or issues while using Care4Her, please submit a detailed bug report with steps to reproduce the problem.

 2. **Feature Requests**: If you have a suggestion for a new feature or enhancement, please submit a feature request, clearly explaining the desired functionality and its benefits.